 - a.
 No feedstuffs containing mammalian or avian-derived protein sources are permitted, with the exception of milk and milk products. - b.
-Pigs must not be fed antibiotics, or other substances deliberately to promote growth or feed efficiency. - c.
+Pigs must not be fed antibiotics, or other substances deliberately to promote growth, feed efficiency or to alter body composition, - c.
 Antibiotics can be used in individual animals only therapeutically (i.e. disease treatment) as directed by a veterinarian.